Repatriation of Cossacks after World War II: Second World War

 After Adolf Hitler launched the invasion of the Soviet Union on 22 June 1941, several anticommunist Cossack leaders, including Kuban ataman Naumenko, Terek ataman Vdovenko, former Don ataman Pyotr Krasnov and the Cossack National Center chairman Vasily Glazkov, all publicly praised the German campaign.
 Despite this outpouring of support, Hitler and other top officials initially denied Cossack émigrés from having any military or political role in the war against the Soviets.
 It was not until 1942 when Ostministerium openly began employing Cossack émigrés for propaganda and administrative purposes.

 While top Nazi officials were slow to embrace anticommunist Cossacks, some Wehrmacht field commanders had utilized Cossack defectors from the Red Army since the summer of 1941.
-In early 1943, most of the Cossack units fighting with the German Army were consolidated into the First Cossack Cavalry Division under the command of General Helmuth von Pannwitz.
+In early 1943, most of the Cossack units fighting in alliance with the German Army were consolidated into the First Cossack Cavalry Division under the command of General Helmuth von Pannwitz.
 Later that year, the Cossack cavalry division was deployed to Axis-occupied Yugoslavia to fight Tito's Partisans.
 In late 1944, the division was incorporated into the Waffen-SS and expanded into the XV SS Cossack Cavalry Corps.

 Another Cossack group whose fate became tied with the Germans consisted of approximately 25,000 Cossack refugees and irregulars who evacuated the North Caucasus alongside the Wehrmacht in 1943.
-This group, known as “Cossachi Stan” migrated between southern Ukraine, Novogrudek (Byelorussia), Tolmezzo (Italy) and was forced to withdraw to Lienz in Allied-occupied Austria, at the close of the war.
+This group, known as "Cossack Stan", migrated from southern Ukraine to Novogrudek (Byelorussia) and then to Tolmezzo (Italy), and was forced to withdraw to Lienz in Allied-occupied Austria, at the close of the war.